-What are antibiotics and antibiotic resistance?
+What are antimicrobials and antimicrobial resistance?

+One of the most important drivers of antimicrobial resistance is the overuse of antibiotics.
 Become informed about appropriate antibiotic use and share the resources below.
 Learn from the personal stories of those harmed by drug-resistant bacteria and share their stories to make others aware of the human costs of antibiotic misuse and overuse.

 AntibioticWise provides videos and answers to your questions about antibiotics, their proper use, and antibiotic resistance.
 Learn about when and when not to use antibiotics.